Payment of Tolls

-I'm sorry that our government failed in thinking this system hurting our foreign visitors and I truly hope that you don't feel demotivated to visit and wish you a pleasant stay! about 6 years ago
+I'm sorry that our government failed in thinking this system hurting our foreign visitors and I truly hope that you don't feel demotivated to visit and wish you a pleasant stay! over 6 years ago

 when i go to Portugal normally i book the car in First Rent, www.firstrent.pt, they give two options to pay the Toll's, or you pay in a payshop in Portugal after 5 day's, or they send to your home to pay the toll's, normally i don't pay when i stay in Portugal, i prefer they send the letter with nib to pay the toll's.

-In the motorway's you need to take a ticktet and pay to the postman about 4 years agoAnswered by Michael Pereira via WorldNomads.com
+In the motorway's you need to take a ticktet and pay to the postman over 4 years agoAnswered by Michael Pereira via WorldNomads.com

 When hiring a car, just ask to get a car with an active "Via Verde".
-They will explain how the automatic tools get the information on the eletronic system. about 4 years agoAnswered by Sergio Calado, from Lisbon via WorldNomads.com
+They will explain how the automatic tools get the information on the eletronic system. over 4 years agoAnswered by Sergio Calado, from Lisbon via WorldNomads.com